Sustainable sourcing

 Supplier engagement and ESG assessment

 Ahlstrom engages with supplier representatives through face-to-face meetings during the induction stage and maintains regular interactions with major and strategic suppliers.
 Additionally, Ahlstrom utilizes collaborative digital platforms to facilitate ongoing communication.
 In 2025 we aim to have regular dialogue with suppliers that cover 50% of the total spend, with the ambition to cover 80% by 2028.
-This comprehensive approach allows Ahlstrom to monitor and evaluate its suppliers' ESG performance, including human rights issues affecting the suppliers’ employees.
-By doing so, Ahlstrom ensures continuous improvements in line with its Supplier Code of Conduct.
+This comprehensive approach allows Ahlstrom to monitor and evaluate its suppliers' ESG performance, including human rights issues affecting the suppliers’ employees as well as to drive down suppliers CO2 emissions.
+In our most critical procurement categories, we integrate ESG criteria to award and commit our raw material volumes.
+With these activities, Ahlstrom ensures continuous improvements in line with its Supplier Code of Conduct.

+While synthetic fibers and coatings represent a smaller share of total fiber volume, they are sometimes essential for delivering the performance customers require and often contribute to the efficiency and lifespan of the end product.
 As part of its plan to move towards circular economy, Ahlstrom has identified opportunities and tested synthetic fibers sourced from recycling processes.
-Additionally, we have piloted the use of recycled renewable fibers.
+Additionally, the company has piloted the use of recycled renewable fibers.